ChristopherTsaiProjects/valorant-instalock/README.md

 - `Hotkey`
 - `Delay` - Delay between mouse clicks/movement (`0.4` seems to be the minimum from my testing)

-- `AutoClose` - When enabled, the application will close after first hotkey press to eliminate input lag in-game
+- `AutoClose` - When enabled, the application will close after first hotkey press
 - `PullData` - When enabled, coordinate and agent data will be pulled from github

+- `ScreenX, ScreenY` - Your screen resolution

 - `DefaultAgent` - Chosen agent by default
 - `DisabledAgents` - List of agents that are not yet unlocked in-game (comma-separated)